xingmingxu/torchless/README.md

-# nnets-from-scratch
+# nnets with Back-propagation

 Built Recurrent neural network from mathematical fundamentals without using deep learning libraries.